Large earthquake off Indonesia, tsunami warning issued | DW | 14.11.2019

 An earthquake with a magnitude of 7.1 was recorded on Thursday off the coast of an Indonesian island.
 Its epicenter was more than 100 kilometers offshore.
 A tsunami warning has been issued.

-A large earthquake was measured off the coast of Indonesia on Thursday.
+A large earthquake struck off the coast of Indonesia on Thursday.
 Initial measurements put its magnitude at 7.1, at a depth of 45.1 kilometers (28 miles).

-The quake was recorded at 11:17 (16:17 UTC/GMT), with its epicenter 138 kilometers north west of Kota Ternate island, Indonesia, according to the US Geological Survey.
+The quake was recorded at 16:17 UTC/GMT, 11:17 p.m. local time, with its epicenter 138 kilometers north west of Ternate island, Indonesia, according to the US Geological Survey.

 Indonesian authorities issued a tsunami warning in the aftermath, although this step is not uncommon in cases where no tsunami emerges.